Two people wearing mosquito head nets

 Alternatives to DEET

-• Permethrin: A synthetic pyrethroid used to treat clothing, nets and gear.
-Provides long-lasting protection by repelling and killing insects on contact.
-You will find this in Lifesystems EX4 AntiMosquito.
+This is a type of pyrethroid, a synthetic repellent and insecticide.
+It is chemically similar to natural pyrethrins derived from chrysanthemum flowers.
+It is used to treat clothing, nets and gear.
+It provides long-lasting protection by repelling and killing insects on contact.
+You will find this in Lifesystems EX4 AntiMosquito and Craghoppers' Nosilife collection.

 Citronellal